rcazzara/seldovia/_people/Kanaback_John.md

 source_file: Cemetery Directory
 ---
 **JOHN F. KANABACK** was born Sept.
 29, 1923, in Seldovia, to [**Walter and Olympia Kanaback**](./Kanaback_Walter_Sr.md).
 He attended school in Seldovia until 10th grade.
+Later, he and his brother, Walter, Jr., lived with Martin Hogensen and his family near Eldred Passage.

-Mr. Kanaback worked in the cannery at Snug Harbor for 25 years.
+By the time he was 18, John was already working for the Snug Harbor Packing Company in Snug Harbor, and he continued to work there for 25 years.

-He served in the Territorial Guard.
+He also served in the Alaska Territorial Guard.

-He died in Palmer, Alaska on May 10, 1999 and is buried in the Seldovia City Cemetery, Plot #52.
+John died in Palmer, Alaska on May 10, 1999 and is buried in the Seldovia City Cemetery, Plot #52.